inakizamores/Fullscreenify/README.md

     -   **Subtle Animated Gradient:** A very faint, slowly moving green gradient overlay on a dark background for a modern aesthetic.
     -   **Padding and Centering:** Content is centered and has padding to avoid visual issues on different screen sizes.
 -   **Placeholder Content:** Displays a message when no music is playing, prompting the user to start streaming.
+-   **Cursor Hiding:** Automatically hides the mouse cursor after a period of inactivity (10 seconds) to enhance the full-screen experience.
+The cursor reappears when the user moves the mouse or presses a key.

 ## How it Works